 All the earnings from every book have been donated to St. Paul.
 What started out as a way was to contribute to the church’s “burn the mortgage drive”, has now been used to pay for many worthy projects in the cathedral, including two chandeliers, two large mosaics, the wonderful organ, the kitchen, and liturgy books.

-As a result, Doubleday approached the group, and they released “The Art Of Greek Cookery,” which also became a best-seller.
+As a result, Doubleday Publishing approached the group, and they released “The Art Of Greek Cookery,” which also became a best-seller.
 Used copies of the book often sell on used book websites and even Amazon.

-These recipes emphasize freezing and simpler baking techniques for a North American kitchen.
+These recipes emphasize simpler baking techniques for a North American kitchen.